junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S12E15

 Cass is persuaded by an angel Kelvin to go back to Heaven to talk with Joshua, tries to kill Kelly Kline and Jack to earn his way back to Heaven and get angels' forgiveness.

+### S12E19

+Cass steals Colt from Dean, meant to kill Kelly but ends up deciding to save Jack after persuaded by Jack.

+### S12E23

+Cass is killed by Lucifer, Mary and Lucifer are trapped in Apocalypse World, Jack is born.

+### S12E03

+Jack wakes Cass up from Empty.

+### S12E05

+Cass is revived again and meets Winchesters and Jack.

 ## Enochian